0LNetworkCommunity/libra-legacy-v6/language/diem-framework/releases/artifacts/current/docs/modules/Oracle.md

 <pre><code><b>public</b> <b>fun</b> <a href="Oracle.md#0x1_Oracle_delegate_vote">delegate_vote</a> (sender: &signer, vote_dest: address) <b>acquires</b> <a href="Oracle.md#0x1_Oracle_VoteDelegation">VoteDelegation</a>{
   <b>assert</b>(<b>exists</b>&lt;<a href="Oracle.md#0x1_Oracle_VoteDelegation">VoteDelegation</a>&gt;(<a href="../../../../../../move-stdlib/docs/Signer.md#0x1_Signer_address_of">Signer::address_of</a>(sender)), <a href="../../../../../../move-stdlib/docs/Errors.md#0x1_Errors_not_published">Errors::not_published</a>(<a href="Oracle.md#0x1_Oracle_DELEGATION_NOT_ENABLED">DELEGATION_NOT_ENABLED</a>));

+  // check <b>if</b> the receipient/destination has enabled delegation.
   <b>assert</b>(<b>exists</b>&lt;<a href="Oracle.md#0x1_Oracle_VoteDelegation">VoteDelegation</a>&gt;(vote_dest), <a href="../../../../../../move-stdlib/docs/Errors.md#0x1_Errors_not_published">Errors::not_published</a>(<a href="Oracle.md#0x1_Oracle_DELEGATION_NOT_ENABLED">DELEGATION_NOT_ENABLED</a>));

   <b>let</b> del = borrow_global_mut&lt;<a href="Oracle.md#0x1_Oracle_VoteDelegation">VoteDelegation</a>&gt;(<a href="../../../../../../move-stdlib/docs/Signer.md#0x1_Signer_address_of">Signer::address_of</a>(sender));